1. Spelling

 Macroeconomic factors have led to considerable modifications in research funding.

-When a noun is qualified by more than one hyphenated compound, write these as follows.
+When a noun is preceded by more than one hyphenated prefix, write the prefixes as follows.

 In a pioneering study, the Department of Psychology is currently researching the pre- and post-natal effects of carbon monoxide.